 Definitions and Scientific Foundations

 Volume measurement is fundamental in various scientific and practical applications.
-The base unit for volume in the International System of Units (SI) is the cubic meter (m³).
-However, the liter (L) and milliliter (ml) are more commonly used in daily life due to their convenient scale for measuring liquids and smaller quantities.
+Which means the base unit for volume in the International System of Units (SI) is the cubic meter (m³).
+On the flip side, the liter (L) and milliliter (ml) are more commonly used in daily life due to their convenient scale for measuring liquids and smaller quantities.

 -